openzipkin/zipkin/zipkin-storage/elasticsearch-http/README.md

 names in lowercase.
 Also, if there are any custom query tools, ensure inputs are downcased.

+Span and service name queries default to look back 24hrs (2 index days).
+This can be controlled by `ElasticsearchHttpStorage.Builder.namesLookback`

 ## Customizing the ingest pipeline

 When using Elasticsearch 5.x, you can setup an [ingest pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/master/pipeline.html)